-Typed styled components for ReScript
+Typed styled components for ReScript, Melange and Native

 module Center = %styled.div(`